 • Retirement Index ranking: 9

-Ireland - Top 10 best country to retire abroad for AmericansRanked ninth for American retirees, Ireland has warm summers and varying rainfall across regions.
+A row of colorful houses in the foreground with St. Colman's Cathedral in the background in Cobh, Ireland - small European country to retire in for American citizensRanked ninth for American retirees, Ireland offers warm summers, cool winters, and varying rainfall across regions.

-Ireland’s two-tier healthcare system offers public services through the Health Service Executive (HSE), but many choose private insurance for quicker access.
-Ireland ranks third on the Global Peace Index, ensuring safety.
+Ireland’s two-tier healthcare system provides public services through the Health Service Executive (HSE), but many retirees choose private insurance for faster access to specialists.
+Ireland also ranks third globally on the Global Peace Index, ensuring a safe environment for retirees.

-The cost of living in Dublin is relatively high, with monthly expenses ranging from $3,000 to $4,000, and a one-bedroom apartment costs around $2,750.
-Additionally, the US-Ireland tax treaty helps prevent double taxation.
+The cost of living in Dublin is relatively high, with average monthly expenses ranging from $3,000 to $4,000.
+Renting a one-bedroom apartment in the city center costs around $2,700 to $2,900 per month.
+The US–Ireland tax treaty helps prevent double taxation on retirement income.

-American retirees can apply for the Irish Retirement Visa by proving they earn at least €50,000 annually (or €100,000 as a couple), have private health insurance, and intend to live long-term in Ireland.
+American retirees can apply for the Irish Retirement Visa by demonstrating an annual income of at least €50,000 (or €100,000 as a couple), securing private health insurance, and proving intent to live long-term in Ireland.

 10. France